christen-reinhart/ops-reading-notes/README.md

 It was recommended to remove my satellite communications and 82nd Airborne culinary experience.
 This way it would be more focused on Cybersecurity and I have achieved 2 more Coursera cybersecurity certificates.
 I will be working with my mentor from ACP through the VA as well to remove some of the military terminology.

+## Learning Journal 12

+## Today I Learned

+One of the most effective tools in adult learning is reflection.
+By writing coherent summaries of lessons learned, we cement that learning and deepen our understanding of a subject.
+It also helps us to measure our progress.

+You should probably only spend about 10-15 minutes on this assignment, although if you would find it helpful to invest more time, you are welcome to do so.

+## Reflection

+Write a brief reflection on your learning today, or use the prompt below to get started.

+There’s an old saying: “Experience is what you get when you don't get what you wanted.”
+What strategies do you use for learning from disappointments (both big and small) so that the next experience becomes productive and positive?

+I actually learn best from my mistakes because learning the hard way drives things home for me.
+I learn most effectively through hands-on experience and associative learning.
+I tend not to forget when I struggle through a problem or an issue, as it often involves a lot of repetition and starting over from scratch.
+I have a tendency to lose focus during presentations since they are generally not very engaging.
+That being said, when I learn something through experiencing disappointment or being let down, I usually want to avoid feeling that way again.

 # Ops 301: Networking and Systems Administration